Datacom Group

 Datacom Group Limited is an Information Technology services company, offering management and consulting, cloud services, ITO, data centre services, custom software development, and payroll services.
-The company was started in New Zealand in 1965, but has expanded to operate in Australia, Malaysia, the Philippines, the United States and the United Kingdom, employing 6,500 people across 23 offices globally.

 Datacom is the largest technology company in New Zealand.
+The company was started in New Zealand in 1965, but has expanded to operate in Australia, Malaysia, the Philippines, the United States and the United Kingdom, employing over 6,500 people across 26 offices globally.

-The company's two biggest shareholders are Evander Management Ltd (the family company of John Holdsworth) with 51 per cent and the New Zealand Superannuation Fund with 35 per cent.
+The company's two biggest shareholders are Evander Management Ltd (the family company of John Holdsworth) with 54.92 per cent and the New Zealand Superannuation Fund with 44.08 per cent.
 The New Zealand Superannuation Fund spent $142 million in 2012 buying out New Zealand Post's 35 per cent shareholding.
 John Holdsworth stepped down as chairman of the board in 2012 and was replaced by New Zealand businessman Craig Boyce.

 Datacom was founded as Computer Bureau Ltd in Christchurch, New Zealand, in 1965.
 It expanded nationally through the holding company Datacom Group Ltd in 1971, before opening offices in Australia in 1992, and in Asia in 1994.
 Greg Davidson serves as Group CEO.

 History

 1960s

 Datacom was founded as Computer Bureau Ltd in 1965 by two Christchurch accountants, Dr Bernard Battersby and Paul Hargreaves.

-A group of clients put up the original capital for the company - £30,000 - and an order was placed for an ICL 1902 computer, which didn't arrive in New Zealand for another year.
+A group of clients put up the original capital for the company – £30,000 – and an order was placed for an ICL 1902 computer, which didn't arrive in New Zealand for another year.

 The company hired its first systems analysts and programmers in August 1965 and installed the first computer for a client in September of the following year.

 In 1968, the company, now called CBL added additional offices in Wellington, Auckland and Hamilton between 1968 and 1970.